What Are The Most Common Repairs For An Industrial Air Compressor?

 Compressor Will Not Shut Off

 This indicates either the system is not reaching the required pressure, or the pressure sensor is faulty.
-Assuming the former, the most likely problem is a blocked air intake filter.
+Assuming the former, the most likely problem is a blocked air intake filter or faulty inlet valve/controls.
 In a reciprocating compressor, it may also signify worn piston seals or rings.
 Another explanation is an air leak somewhere in the system.

 Too Much Oil in the Air

-This usually signifies a problem with the oil separator.
-These require emptying and/or replacing at regular intervals.
+In a rotary screw compressor this usually signifies a problem with the oil separator.
+These require service and/or replacing at regular intervals.

-A related problem would be a blockage in the oil scavenge line.
-Removal and blow-out should be enough to fix this.
+A related problem would be a blockage in the oil scavenge system.
+Removal and cleaning should be enough to fix this.
 Look also for problems with the oil check valve.

 Low Pressure And/Or Flow